cider-ci/cider-ci_open-session_clj/README.md

 # Cider-CI Open-Session for Clojure

-Platform and language agnostic encoding, encryption and signatures for session handling.
+The Cider-CI Open-Session projects provide platform and language agnostic encoding, encryption and signatures.
+They are used for session handling in Cider-CI itself.

 ## License